borodust/libresect/README.md

 # LIBRESECT

-This is a tiny Pure C™ wrapper over `libclang` with simplified ABI tailored for extracting information from C/C++ headers to create bindings to C/C++ libraries.
+This is an elaborate Pure C™ wrapper over `libclang` with almost no runtime dependencies and simplified ABI tailored for extracting information from C/C++ headers to create bindings to C/C++ libraries.

 The goal is to return binary-compatible metadata that can be used to invoke C/C++ routines from statically or dynamically linked libraries.
 There's no